← Back to Field Notes

 Why This Matters

-Once this structure is clear, it becomes easier to evaluate tools, design systems, debug issues, and scale solutions.
+Once this structure is clear, it becomes easier to evaluate interfaces, design systems, debug issues, and scale solutions.

 Instead of focusing on the behavior in isolation, you can trace it back to the layer responsible.
 That shift makes the system easier to reason about and improve.